Truly Lorentzian quantum cosmology: Generalized thimble method

 as in \cite{Feldbrugge2017LorentzianCosmology} for concreteness.
 The disagreement between real and positive $q$ schemes should also be present for the alternative measure $\int_{-\infty}^\infty \dd N$.
 Although we have not performed the study, it seems the generalized thimble method can be applied to this case as well.

 An additional measure factor is included for the following reason.
 The $q$ and $N$ integration ranges are both bounded by $0$.
-As explained around \Cref{fig:complex-contour}, the integrals along the flowed contour and the original contour agree well only if contributions from the finite boundaries at $q(t_i)=0 ~ \forall i$ and $N=0$ of the flowed region are negligibly small.
-We infer from \eqref{eq:DreEDt} that $\dv{E_R}{t}\le-\abs{\pdv{E}{N}}^2 \le -\abs{\pdv{E_\mu}{N}}^2=-(\frac{n+1}{2N})^2$.
-Therefore at the $N=0$ boundary the real part of the path integral exponent $E_R$ decreases infinitely fast.
-This implies an infinite suppression of the absolute value of the integrand for the boundary at $N=0$.
+As explained around \Cref{fig:complex-contour}, the integrals along the flowed contour and the original contour agree well if contributions are small along the ``side contours'' (dashed part of \Cref{fig:complex-contour}) traced by the boundaries of the original contour under the holomorphic gradient flow.
+For the particular case at hand, the boundaries of the original lie at $N=0$ and $q(t_i)=0, ~ \forall i$.
+According to \eqref{eq:qm2}, the $N=0$ boundary is a log singularity.
+As explained in Section 2 of \cite{Feldbrugge2017LorentzianCosmology}, such a singularity is unchanged under the holomorphic gradient flow.
+As the flow time grows from $T=0$ to $T=\infty$ toward the Lefschetz thimbles, the contour is pinched at $N=0$ while the angle at which the contour reaches $N=0$ varies.
+Therefore this ``side contour'' has no extension, and offers no contribution to the integral.

-To ensure the same at the $q(t_i)=0$ boundaries, we employ the trick of introducing the measure factor $\prod_i q(t_i)^m$ for some $m<0$.
+To ensure that ``side contour'' also offers no contribution to the integral at the $q(t_i)=0$ boundaries, we employ the trick of introducing the measure factor $\prod_i q(t_i)^m$ for some $m<0$.
 For $\abs{m}\ll 1$ such as $m=-0.001$ used here, $q^m$ stays fairly close to one for practical ranges of $q$.
-For instance from $q=10^{-8}$ to $q=10^{2}$, $q^m$ decreases monotonically from $1.0186$ to $0.9954$ to four digits after the decimal place.
-Yet as in the $N$ case, it still generates an infinite suppression of the absolute value of the integrand for the boundaries at $q(t_i)=0$ to ensure that the integral along the flowed contour agrees well with that along the original contour.
+For instance, consider the range starting from the very tiny value of $q=10^{-8}$ and extending to the very large value of $q=10^{2}$ in comparison to the saddle paths of \Cref{sec:csbc}.
+In this range, $q^m$ only decreases monotonically from $1.0186$ to $0.9954$ to four digits after the decimal place for $m=-0.001$ used below in \Cref{sec:csbc}.
+This makes almost no difference in comparison to the case without the additional measure factor, where $m=0$ and $q^m$ stays at $1$.
+Therefore the additional measure factor does not affect much the integral over the original real contour.
+Yet as in the $N$ case, it generates a log singularity for the exponent, which sets $q(t_i)=0$ unchanged under the holomorphic gradient flow.
+Consequently, the ``side contour'' has no extension, and offers no contribution to the integral.
+This ensures that the integrals agree along the flowed contour and the original contour.

 In summary, we will apply the generalized thimble method to the path integral

 where the measure factor for $q$ is absorbed in $\tilde{S}_i$, and that for $N$ is added to the exponent of the integrand.
 For convenience of writing, we separated a single factor $q(t_i)^m$ into two places in $\tilde{S}_i$ and $\tilde{S}_{i-1}$.
 This introduces constant factors for the unintegrated boundary $q$ values, but these constants drop out eventually when taking ratios as in \eqref{eq:expo}.
 The integrals in \eqref{eq:ZN1} are now for the Borel measure without additional factors, so \eqref{eq:fe} is directly applicable.